mikenewbon/blender-studio/docs/development.md

 ## Set up instructions
 1. Clone the repo: `git clone git@git.blender.org:blender-studio.git`
-2. Checkout the develop branch (master may be considerably outdated):
-    `git checkout develop`
 2. Run `poetry install`
    - if the installation of psycopg2 fails, make sure that you have the required apt packages installed ([more details](https://www.psycopg.org/docs/install.html#build-prerequisites)).